Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 ![](https://i.postimg.cc/26Vw1YHK/wrong.jpg)

 CMS like WordPress, WIX etc that's call reguler / traditional CMS.
 On Headless we only got backend UI for managing content (API) most likely this is only for admin.
-What about page for external user ? **we make it separately**.
+What about page for external user ? **we make it separately** 😅.

 This is the core difference between headless and traditional CMS.
 We are given flexibility to choosing technology for our frontend applications.
 In contrast to traditional CMS which is very monolithic and strict.
 So we can combine like Strapi + React.js, Strapi + Flutter etc. Completely different codebase.